c0rent1n/MIDIVisualizer/README.md

 On macOS and Windows, no additional dependencies are required.
 On Linux, you will need to have the following packages installed: `xorg-dev libgtk-3-dev libasound2-dev`, and if you plan on using FFMPEG, `ffmpeg libavcodec-dev libavformat-dev libavdevice-dev`.

+#### FFMPEG installation

+1. Download the archive for your system on: https://github.com/kosua20/MIDIVisualizer-dependencies/releases (64 bits release).
+2. Uncompress the root "ffmpeg/" folder in "/libs".
+3. Replace the FindFFMPEG.cmake in /libs with the one found in "ffmpeg/share/ffmpeg".
+4. Use the x86_amd64 compiler to build the project in "Release" mode.

 ## Development

 The main development steps were: